j3k0/mooncrescent/FEATURES.md

 ## Overview

-Moonraker TUI is designed to behave like a terminal with helpful features while avoiding dangerous accidental commands.
+Mooncrescent is designed to behave like a terminal with helpful features while avoiding dangerous accidental commands.

 ## Key Design Principles